telegraph/front-end-martech-test/README.md

 ## :scroll: Acceptance criteria

 ```
-Scenario: Show expanded footer
+Scenario: Show the expanded footer
-	Given that I access the homepage
+	Given that I access the page
-	Then the home page should display a footer
+	Then the page should display a footer
 	And the footer should have the arrow facing down
 	And the footer should show the main title
 	And the footer should show a box with title, a subscribe button and bullet points